I’m super excited that I was able to sponsor, attend, speak and “Track & Hack” at JRubyConf.EU.

-With the “track & hack” project we wanted to create an open and live dataset of the presence and interaction of the conference attendees.
-We used active OpenBeacon RFID tags which can used both for calculating positions as well as spotting other tags close by and allowing to accumulate a “interaction-graph”.
+With the “Track & Hack” project, we wanted to create an open and live dataset of the presence and interaction of conference attendees.
+We used active OpenBeacon RFID tags which can be used both for calculating positions as well as spotting other tags close, to accumulate an “interaction-graph”.

-After presenting at a engaging introductory GraphDB-Frankfurt meetup, I attended the very interesting GraphDB-Berlin meetup which covered the Twimpact event processing framework, that can be used as front-end to Neo4j.
+After presenting at an engaging introductory GraphDB-Frankfurt meetup, I attended the very interesting GraphDB-Berlin meetup which covered the Twimpact event processing framework that can be used as a front-end to Neo4j.

-Directly after the meetup we traveled to the JRubyConf.EU venue and started setting up the OpenBeacon tracking equipment (thanks for providing it) and attendee-tag-list as well as the first apps.
-That was quite adventurous and took us half of the night.
-The next morning we felt a bit sleep deprived.
+Directly after the meetup we traveled to the JRubyConf.EU venue and started setting up the OpenBeacon tracking equipment, attendee-tag-list and the first apps.
+That was quite adventurous and took half the night, so the next morning we felt a bit sleep deprived.

-Early morning the folks from OpenBeacon arrived and helped us fine tune the setup and configure a standalone (Atom) Linux-server to collect the information and host data-stream and apps.
+Early the next morning, the folks from OpenBeacon arrived to help us fine tune the setup, as well as configure a standalone (Atom) Linux-server to collect the information and host the data-stream and apps.
 We connected it to a big screen and it was a place of curiosity ever after.

-The attendees registering for the conference were handed their tags and batteries, surprisingly all were very keen to participate we got no resistance to the tracking.
+The attendees registering for the conference were handed their tags and batteries, and surprisingly all were very keen to participate.

-At the conference and also during the following days there was lot of interest in Neo4j as well as the tracking and the collected dataset.
-We had a number of really cool graph related discussions and lots of fun.
+At the conference and also during the following days, there was lot of interest in Neo4j along with the tracking technology and collected dataset.
+We had a number of really cool graph-related discussions and lots of fun.

-Florian Gilcher and Alex Coles of JRubyConf.EU, Norbert Crombach who tirelessly worked with me on setting up and running the participant-tracking, Stefan Plantikow from MoviePilot for co-sponsoring, -presenting and helping out, Milosch Meriac and Jeff from OpenBeacon for being on-site and helping us setting up the tracking equipment and providing lots of tips and insights.
+I want to thank the organizers Florian Gilcher and Alex Coles of JRubyConf.EU, Norbert Crombach who tirelessly worked with me on setting up and running the participant-tracking, Stefan Plantikow from MoviePilot for co-sponsoring, presenting and helping out, Milosch Meriac and Jeff from OpenBeacon for being on-site and helping us setting up the tracking equipment and providing lots of tips and insights.